 Pacino: I was shocked to learn that my new employer saw my younger age as a positive attribute instead of viewing it with a negative connotation that implied lesser experience.
 To them, this meant I wasn’t set in any specific ways and could have the potential to be moldable in developing more accurate and efficient ways to design with the tools Altium has been integrating into the program.
 So this allowed me to present myself as a good long term investment that would be quickly adaptable in learning how to leverage these new design and analysis capabilities.

 Mike Creeden and daughter Nicole Pacino overlooking the Glockenspiel in Marienplatz - Munich, Germany.

 Warner: What complexity of boards are you designing now?

 Pacino: I am currently working on very sophisticated designs that fully utilize and push the capabilities of multi-channel usage through a hierarchical system.
-What I have learned in this process is the importance and advantages of using this type of system.
-When you have over 25 channels in certain places within a design, utilizing child sheets to map and automatically generate designators and nets throughout those sections has a tremendous impact.
+What I have learned in this process is the importance and advantages for using this type of system.
+When you have over 25 channels in certain places of a design, utilizing child sheets to map and automatically generate designators and nets throughout those sections has a tremendous impact.
 The system defines each component and connection for you based on how you set it up.
-Not only does it ensure better accuracy, but it also saves an incredible amount of time when realizing you need to change a simple resistor here or capacitor there.
+Not only does it ensure better accuracy, it also saves an incredible amount of time when realizing you need to change a simple resistor here or capacitor there.
 You make the change on one page and the mapped system will push out the changes for you across all channels.
 The time saved during changes and minimized risk of accuracy becomes a game changer in these extremely complex designs during reviews and future revisions.